marlowl/geth-helm/README.md

 # Geth helm chart
-Basic helm chart to deploy a geth node in a Kubernetes environment.
+Basic Helm chart to deploy a Geth node in a Kubernetes environment.

 ## Install
 `helm install <release-name> .`